Top 15 Venture Capital Firms Investing in Logistics

 2. LDV Capital

-LDV Capital is a New York-based firm that backs deep technical teams building businesses around visual data.
-Since 2012, they have focused on companies using computer vision, machine learning, and AI to solve complex problems.
+LDV Capital is a New York-based firm that backs technical teams building businesses around visual data.
+They focus on companies using computer vision, machine learning, and AI to solve complex problems.

-- Industries of focus: Logistics, Artificial Intelligence (AI), Computer Vision, Software
+- Industries of focus: Artificial Intelligence, Computer Vision, Logistics, Software

 - Founded: 2012